Wormfriend/VisualQuote/README.md

 Just set VisualQuote.py to be run at startup for automatization and dynamic wallpapers.

-PS: Please don't be to harsh on my coding, I only spent a couple of hours and it's by far not perfect.
+PS: Please don't be too harsh on my coding, I only spent a couple of hours and it's by far not perfect.
 But I really liked the outcome.

 PSS: If you have ideas for improving the project, please feel free to join or comment!